Generic Name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 Do not stop using buprenorphine suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using buprenorphine.

 Store at room temperature away from moisture and heat.
 Keep the medicine in a place where a child cannot get to it.
-Keep track of the amount of medicine used from each new bottle.
+Keep track of your medicine.
 Buprenorphine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

-Do not keep leftover buprenorphine buccal films.
+Do not keep leftover opioid medication.
+Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, remove any unused films from the foil pack and flush the films down the toilet.
 Throw the empty foil pack into the trash.